Bao-Truong/Udacity-Data-Modeling-with-Postgres/README.md

 They'd like a data engineer to create a Postgres database with tables designed to optimize queries on song play analysis, and bring you on the project.
 Your role is to create a database schema and ETL pipeline for this analysis.
 You'll be able to test your database and ETL pipeline by running queries given to you by the analytics team from Sparkify and compare your results with their expected results.

+## Data set
+Data set source can be downloaded from here: http://millionsongdataset.com/.

+In this project, i only use a subset of data from http://millionsongdataset.com/, you can find it in `./data` folder.

 ## How To Run

 **Pre-requirements**